ionic-team/cs-demo-iv/README.md

 - `npm i`
 - `npm run build`
+- `npx cap update` (only required after initial cloning of repo or when updating plugins)
 - `npx cap open ios` - to open Xcode in order to build and run on an iOS device
 - `npx cap open android` - to open Android Studio in order to build and run on an Android device

 This application connects to an API service that we have.
 A test user exists with the following credentials:

 email: test@test.com

 password: test